Dre Campbell Farm

 • Eggplant: Basil increases the yield of this plant.

-• Marigold protects plants with its insect repellent properties.
+• Marigold protects plants with its insect-repellent properties.

 • Cauliflower benefits from basil, which fights against certain pests that affect it.

-Other plants that you can grow next to basil include garlic, cilantro, lettuce, dill, turnips, nasturtium, and parsley.
+Other plants you can grow next to basil include garlic, cilantro, lettuce, dill, turnips, nasturtium, and parsley.

-What Not to Plant With Basil
+What Not to Plant with Basil

 Cucumbers tend to take on the flavor of the plants around them, so that’s a good reason to avoid planting them near basil.
 The two also compete for resources.